Shard-Labs/PoLido-docs/docs/contracts/StMatic.md

 ---

 ### submit()
-Send MATIC to the StMATIC contract and mints `stMATIC` to msg.sender
+Send MATIC to the StMATIC contract and mints stMATIC to msg.sender.
+The user has first to approve the amount to the StMATIC contract.

 ```solidity
 function submit(uint256 _amount) returns (uint256)